radsi/UltraRandomizer/README.md

 You can configure the difficulty with BepInEx ConfigManager or from the file that is in BepInEx > config

-To install it put the mod in the "plugins" folder of BepInEx

-To make a build you will need to add the game assembly and UMM as references in the project
+## Configuration
+> we will have more advanced configuration in the future.
+To change configuration go to BepInEx/radsi.ultrarandomizer.cfg